I recently lost a very good friend.

 As I walked out of his room I was greeted by a small child holding a bag with a bottle of water and a bottle of juice.
 There were probably 50 of these bags on a small table in the tiny alleyway we were all standing in.
 Something to note here is this community we were in does not have money.
 They don’t have money for food, let alone water and juice to give to total strangers.
 Something in them was compelled though to treat Myo’s friends with this kind of love and respect.
 You have to believe that Myo was so good and kind to them, that they wanted to treat his friends just the same.

 After everyone had looked at Myo’s room we all gathered in the alley of Myo’s community.
-They provided chairs and those fans that you wave yourself with.
+They provided chairs and small paper fans to cool ourselves with.
 We all knew that the NGO in charge of Myo’s body was a Buddhist org and therefore, likely that his funeral would be as well.
-We sat there in the place he lived and prayed, worshiped and told stories of the man we knew.
+We sat there in the place he lived and prayed, worshiped and told stories of the man we knew and loved.

-After sometime we loaded back into the vans and drove out to the hospital where his body laid.
+After sometime we loaded back into the vans and drove out to the hospital where his body lay.
 We all walked up a dirt /gravel road and stepped into a small cement building where Myo’s body was.
-He was wearing a white shirt and a standard Burmese longi.
+He was wearing a white shirt and a standard Burmese longyi.
 There was a woman at his head with a washcloth keeping the bugs off his face and wiping it every so often.
 We all gathered in to see our friend, and sang Amazing Grace.
-It is Buddhist culture it is custom to take all of deceased belongings and burn them with the body, but before we left a hospital worker handed my friend Candace his Bible and gave me all the money Myo had – 2,000 Kyat equivalent to $2USD.
+In Buddhist culture, its custom to take all of deceased belongings and burn them with the body, but before we left a hospital worker handed my friend Candace his Bible and gave me all the money Myo had – 2,000 Kyat equivalent to $2USD.
 The worker also gave me a pin, one that you wear on your shirt that had his political party on it.
 I will forever keep this pin and money.

 When we arrived at the cremation building I was sad and confused but also a bit scared.
 I knew that they would burn his body but I wasn’t sure how exposed it would be.
 A part of me was even angry.
 I didn’t understand the rush, and I definitely didn’t understand all the Buddhist rituals and customs.